 Inspired by skylines – landscape, sky, sea – and by nature and memory, Emma uses Indian Inks and acrylics to make vibrant contemporary, semi-abstract and impressionistic paintings full of colour and texture.
 I mean, just look at them.
 She’s also interested in the ancient Japanese philosophy of wabi-sabi focused on accepting the imperfect and transient nature of life.

-She’s exhibited all over London, including the Mall Galleries, The Gallery Mayfair, Hepsibah in Hammersmith and at The Other Art Fair in the East End/Bloomsbury.
+She’s exhibited all over London, including the Mall Galleries; 54 The Gallery, Mayfair; The Hepsibah Gallery in Hammersmith; and at The Other Art Fair in the East End/Bloomsbury.
 Also in Toronto, Bath and the West Country.
 Those awards?
-We’re talking Bath Life, Creative Bath and the Independents ‘Best Artist’ award, no less.
+We’re talking Bath Life, Creative Bath and Independent Awards – ‘Best Artist’, no less.

 For a personal unique work of art that could become an heirloom (and tie in with the colour scheme in your home), you can talk to Emma about a commissioned piece.
 She can work from a photo, sketch or just an idea (she’s clever like that).

-You can see and buy her paintings, limited edition giclée prints (framed and unframed), canvas prints and cards at her gallery in Walcot Street in Bath, by appointment from her studio in Wellow or online.
+You can see and buy her paintings, limited edition giclée prints (framed and unframed), canvas prints and cards by appointment from her studio in Wellow or online.